atom-ocaml/ocaml-merlin/README.md

 ## Usage

-Linting is performed on save by [linter].
+Linting is performed on save or while typing by [linter].
 Autocompletion is performed on the fly by [autocomplete-plus].

 No default keybindings are provided, except those compatible with the `symbols-view` package.
 Additional keybindings can be set in your keymap.